UtkarshSinha10/NIghtCoffee.github.io/README.md

-This project is a simple implementation of HTML and CSS.
+This project is a simple implementation of HTML5 and CSS3.